sematext/docs/docs/logagent/plugins.md

 var safeStringify = require('fast-safe-stringify')

 /**
- * Constructor called by logagent, when the config file contains tis entry:
+ * Constructor called by logagent, when the config file contains this entry:
  * input
  *  tcp:
  *    module: megastef/logagent-input-tcp